surioalex13-maker/EcommerceApi/API_TEST_CASES.md

 # Testing & Validation Documentation

-This document provides comprehensive examples of all API endpoints with expected requests and responses, suitable for manual testing and validation.
+API endpoints with expected requests and responses, suitable for manual testing and validation.

 ## Testing with Postman